unstoppalezzz/Ai-Detection-for-Hallucinating-Ai/README.md

 #### 2. Import key
 - Save your key somewhere safe
 - Go to the link above
-- Paste you key in where it say gemini key
+- Paste you key in where it says gemini key